mezoni/smart_parser/README.md

 ## Expression `NotPredicate`

-The `NotPredicate` expression `!e` invokes the sub-expression `e`, and then succeeds if `e` fails and fails if `e` succeeds, but in either case never consumes any input.
+The `NotPredicate` expression `! e` invokes the sub-expression `e`, and then succeeds if `e` fails and fails if `e` succeeds, but in either case never consumes any input.

 Example with a child expression with single branch.